-Close to 60% of the district's existing variable rate obligations are associated with derivatives, issued in conjunction with debt issuances between 2002 and 2005.
-The outstanding national amount of these swaps is currently \$493.6 million, with a negative mark-to-market approaching \$73.2 million as of May 2020.
-Each of the district's eight swaps are fixed-payer agreements with interest rates ranging from 2.98% to 3.36%.
-MWD continues to monitor the swaps but has no immediate plans to terminate them.
-The final maturity of the swaps is 2030.
+Fifty-four percent of the district's existing variable rate obligations are associated with interest rate swaps entered into in conjunction with debt issuances between 2002 and 2005.
+The outstanding national amount of these swaps currently totals \$438.7 million, with a negative mark-to-market approaching \$68.1 million as of September 30, 2020.
+Both of these figures have fallen as the outstanding notional amounts have declined in conjunction with debt amortization and their remaining lives have shortened.
+The district pays a fixed rate on each of its eight swaps in exchange for variable payments indexed to 1-month and 3-month LIBOR rates.
+Fixed rates paid by MWD range from 2.98% to 3.36%.